 Certain statements made in this MD&A are forward-looking statements or information.
-The Corporation is hereby providing cautionary statements identifying important factors that could cause the Company's actual results to differ materially from those projected in the forward-looking statements.
-Any statements that express, or involve discussions as to, expectations, beliefs, plans, objectives, assumptions or future events or performance (often, but not always, through the use of words or phrases such as "may", "is expected to", "anticipates", "estimates", "intends", "plans", "projection", "could", "vision", "goals", "objective" and "outlook") are not historical facts and may be forward-looking and may involve estimates, assumptions and uncertainties which could cause actual results or outcomes to differ materially from those expressed in the forward-looking statements.
-In making these forward-looking statements, the Corporation has assumed that the current market will continue and grow and that the risks listed below will not adversely impact the business of the Company.
-By their nature, forward-looking statements involve numerous assumptions, inherent risks and uncertainties, both general and specific, which contribute to the possibility that the predicted outcomes may not occur or may be delayed.
-The risks, uncertainties and other factors, many of which are beyond the control of the Corporation that could influence actual results are summarized below under the heading "Risks and Uncertainties".
+The Corporation is hereby providing cautionary statements identifying important factors that could cause the Corporation's actual results to differ materially from those projected in the forward-looking statements.
+Any statements that express, or involve discussions as to, expectations, beliefs, plans, objectives, assumptions or future events or performance (often, but not always, through the use of words or phrases such as "may", "is expected to", "anticipates", "estimates", "intends", "plans", "projection", "could", "vision", "goals", "objective" and "outlook" or variations of such words and phrases or state that certain actions, events or results "may", "could", "will", "would" or "might") that are not historical facts and may be forward-looking and may involve estimates, assumptions and uncertainties which could cause actual results or outcomes to differ materially from those expressed in the forward-looking statements.
+Specific forward-looking statements in this MD&A include, but are not limited to, statements and information with respect to: (i) the legality of the decree signed by the President of the Republic of Guinea ("Guinea") revoking certain exploration and exploitation permits; (ii) the Government of Guinea's intention to revoke the Lola Graphite Project exploitation permit; and (iii) the outcome of any legal proceeding, in the applicable jurisdiction, to be pursued by the Corporation to defend the Corporation's rights and investment in the Lola Graphite Project.